 Value It Communicates: Convenient buying process

 Dell Technologies’ USP “Wherever your business journey takes you — we’ll be there with you” is communicating a better purchasing process value proposition.
-This is more clear when supplemented with the subheading telling readers they have free access to Dell’s Technology Advisors.
-Buying technology for a small business can be a difficult and crucial decision, so this value-add is desirable to its potential customers, and likely uncommon with competitors.
+It’s clear when supplemented with the subheading telling readers they have free access to Dell’s Technology Advisors.
+Buying technology for a small business can be difficult, so this value-add is desirable to potential customers and likely uncommon with competitors.

 MasterClass' USP